Set up Workbench

 Workbench requires an Advanced license file.
 If you have a license file, upload it via the file input to validate it.
 If you do not have a license file, please contact Posit sales.

-Alternatively, Posit Team supports a free 30-day trial of Workbench that you can start by clicking the Get a free trial license button.
-A modal will appear asking you to agree to the Posit End User License Agreement (EULA).
+Alternatively, Posit Team supports a free 30-day trial of Workbench that you can start by clicking Get a free trial license.
+A dialog appears asking you to agree to the Posit End User License Agreement (EULA).
 Contact snowflakemarketplace@posit.co to purchase a license before the 30-day trial expires to continue normal operation of Workbench.

 Compute pool

 The compute pool size you choose depends on how you plan to use Workbench.
-Per-user memory footprint is workload-dependent, so treat any starting point as a starting point — expect to adjust after observing real usage.
+Per-user memory footprint is workload-dependent.
+Adjust your compute pool choice after observing real usage.

 Sizing your compute pool

 Use the Workbench Architecture Considerations as a starting point for sizing.
-Because sizing on SPCS is iterative, we recommend starting slightly larger than the rules of thumb suggest, monitoring resource usage, and then resizing the compute pool to match your observed workload.
+Because sizing on Snowpark Container Services (SPCS) is iterative, we recommend starting slightly larger than the rules of thumb suggest.
+Monitor resource usage, then resize the compute pool to match your observed workload.

 Several workload factors can spike memory beyond the published rules of thumb: